 Can you ever relate?

 We often measure success by the things we can see — money, friends, significant others, a house in the right school district, the number of volunteer gigs we do each month.
 All of these things (and tons more) are important, but all too often, we try to fit them into our lives all at once, thinking that is the only way to feel like smart, successful businesswomen, partners, and mothers.
-What we’re left with instead is F.O.G.: fear, obligation, and guilt.
+What we’re left with instead is F.O.G.: fatigue, obligation, and guilt.
 And F.O.G. can put everything from your business to your own health in jeopardy if you continue blindly driving through it.

 It could look like this (true story):